abrazlaskar/Restaurant-Performance-Analysis/README.md

 **The final report is uploaded in PDF as well as Powerbi format (pbix) for direct viewing.**

  **About Datasets:** Thedata contains 5 datasets which are uploaded in this repository in Excel format.
-THe files are named as consumer_preferences, consumers, ratings, restaurants_cuisines and restaurants.
+The files are named as consumer_preferences, consumers, ratings, restaurants_cuisines and restaurants.
   The following steps were followed before analyzing the data using PowerBI

 **Data Import and Data Cleaning:**